IT-Support-L2/Bulk-Files-Renamer/README.md

 # Bulk-Files-Renamer

-Bulk Files Renamer allows you to rename thousands files in few seconds only!
+Bulk Files Renamer allows you to rename thousands files selected by its extension in few seconds only!
 Thanks to Python threading technique.

 - tkinter GUI drawn with PAGE but I modified most part of the generated code.